jbquixotic/CF_QuixStart/README.md

                                   in the profile folder

 ## Change Log
+### 6 June 2019
+- fixed bug to add support for negative values in autoregex prompt creator

 ### 4 June 2019
 - autoload UI
 - loads WorldMap on UI startup